a-subhani/CodeLab-II-Python-2023/Chapter 4 - File Handling and Regular Expressions/README.md

 &nbsp;
 &nbsp;
 ## Exercise 1: User information ☑️
-Write a program to create a file called ```bio.txt``` and write the following information to the file asking user to enter the values:
+Develop a GUI App to create a file called ```bio.txt``` and write the following information to the file asking user to enter the values:
 Name
 Age
 Hometown